Home

 • "A good man leaveth an inheritance to his children's children: and the wealth of the sinner is laid up for the just."

-A man following Biblical principles will look after his family, both in the here and now, and afterward.
-If he was to work to have insurance, he would save himself, the Church and his family resources that they probably do not have.
-We are to care not only for ourselves, but for our children.
-And we cannot see that our children are cared for properly, if when we are dead, all their inheritance and resources goes to medical bills and burial expenses.
-The children should not be supporting the parents after death, but vice versa.
-Inheritance insures that.
+There is a spiritual aspect to that passage, but it's a biblical principle also.
+A man following Biblical principles will look after his family, both in the here and now, and for afterward.
+If he were to work to provide insurance, he would save himself, the church, and his family resources that they probably would not have.
+We are not to care only for ourselves but for our wives, children, and family.
+We cannot see that our children are cared for properly if when we die, all that is left is debt and resources that must go to medical bills and burial expenses.
+The children should not be supporting the parents after death, but vice versa in their inheritance.

 2nd Corinthians 12:14